 This recommendation is for the wider industry and is being led by UK Trams and ORR.
-A steering group has been established of which TfL is a key member.
-A Safety Standards Board (SSB) is proposed to provide regulation and consistency of safety standards across the industry.
-The next step is to gain Department for Transport (DfT) approval for the Safety Standards Board and this is being undertaken by the ORR and UK Trams.
+A 'Light Rail Safety Standards Board' (LRSSB) has been established to provide regulation and consistency of safety standards across the industry.
+A Chief Executive Officer and four non-executive board members, including a representative from TfL, have been appointed.